oliviacarlisle/oliviacarlisle/README.md

 ## Hi there 👋 I'm Olivia

-Full stack developer specializing in TypeScript and Node.js with expertise in AWS cloud computing.
-I build fast, reliable applications with clean code and a focus on performance.
-Backend enthusiast who also enjoys creating responsive frontend experiences and architecting scalable cloud solutions.
+Full stack developer with a strong backend focus, specializing in TypeScript and Node.js with expertise in AWS cloud computing.
+I build fast, reliable applications with clean code and emphasis on performance and maintainability.
+I craft robust backend systems while also delivering responsive frontend experiences.

 ## 📫 How to reach me
   - Email: [oliviacarlisle.6jgch@simplelogin.com](mailto:oliviacarlisle.6jgch@simplelogin.com)